marcelohansen/Alura-Challenge/README.md

 &nbsp;
 &nbsp;

-:brown_circle::red_circle::purple_circle::red_circle: On the fourth page you can see seller information, total revenue by month, revenue difference between current and last year and sales by state.
+🟤🔴🟣🔴 On the fourth page you can see seller information, total revenue by month, revenue difference between current and last year and sales by state.
 Filters are on the left side, next to the menu bar.
 As on the other pages, all graphics are interactive.

 ![image](https://user-images.githubusercontent.com/98857817/158441266-e4394c98-bfda-4f44-9c74-69ac187d364c.png)